trampgeek/jobe/README.md

 ### Installing the necessary dependencies

-On Ubuntu-16.04, a script to set up all the necessary web tools plus all currently-supported languages is the following (all commands as root):
+On Ubuntu-16.04 or 18.04, a command to set up all the necessary web tools plus all currently-supported languages is the following:

-    apt install apache2 php libapache2-mod-php php-mcrypt mysql-server\
+    sudo apt install apache2 php libapache2-mod-php php-cli\
-          php-mysql php-cli php-mbstring octave nodejs\
-          git python3 build-essential openjdk-8-jre openjdk-8-jdk python3-pip\
+        php-mbstring octave nodejs git python3 build-essential openjdk-8-jre\
-          fp-compiler pylint3 acl sudo
+        openjdk-8-jdk python3-pip fp-compiler pylint3 acl sudo sqlite3

-[octave, fp and pylint are required only if you need to run Octave or Pascal programs or test Python programs with pylint, respectively.].
+Octave, fp and pylint are required only if you need to run Octave or Pascal programs or test Python programs with pylint, respectively.
+Newer versions of openjdk are available on Ubuntu 18.04, so you may wish to replace the two openjdk-8 packages with their openjdk-10 equivalents.

-On Ubuntu-18.04, a script to install the necessary dependencies is as follows.

-**IMPORTANT** Note that at present API-key authentication cannot be used on Ubuntu 18.04 because the PHP *mcrypt* package is not supported in php 7.2.
+If you wish to use API-authentication, which is generally pointless when setting up a private Jobe server, you need to install further dependencies as follows.
+However, **this command does not work on Ubuntu 18.04** because the PHP *mcrypt* package is not supported in php 7.2.
+As a consequence, API-key authentication is not currently supported on Ubuntu 18.04.

-    apt install apache2 php libapache2-mod-php mysql-server\
+    sudo apt install mysql-server php-mysql php-mcrypt
-          php-mysql php-cli php-mbstring octave nodejs\
-          git python3 build-essential openjdk-11-jre openjdk-11-jdk python3-pip\
-          fp-compiler pylint3 acl sudo

-Similar commands should work on other Debian-based Linux distributions, although some differences are inevitable (e.g.: acl was preinstalled in ubuntu, whereas in debian it must be installed).
+Similar commands should work on other Debian-based Linux distributions, although some differences are inevitable (e.g.: acl is preinstalled in Ubuntu, whereas in debian it must be installed).

 ### Setting pylint3 options (if you want pylint)